-We know that when in Italy, the coffee feels like it’s the best in the world (…if only the French cafés could great a great cappuccino, then we’d be in heaven with a French pain au chocolat for breakfast ! )
+We also know that when in Italy, the coffee feels like it’s the best in the world (if only the French cafés could great a great cappuccino, then we’d be in heaven with a French pain au chocolat !)

 So, do the best coffee machines also come from Italy ?
 I’m presuming we’re all meaning espresso is the best base for a good coffee.
 Does making your perfect espresso based coffee mean it has to come from a hand-made, or commercial Italian coffee machine ?

 The short answer is NO, not at all.
-Some of the best machines may not be Italian (look out for the Swiss!) , but you will find a lot of the really good ones are !
+Some of the best machines may not be Italian (look out for the Swiss!) , but you will find a lot of the really good ones still are !

 In doing our research and reviews, we found three main categories of coffee machine brands for you to consider so you can find your favourite from whichever way you like to look at it.

 We could argue a fourth category of commercial style brands but there are sooo many ( try looking at all the machine names you see in a coffee shop ).
 Rocket, Santos, Macan are a few more commercial type brands that we had.
 We’ll show you in our top 20 list.
-After simplifying our life – we still ( I mean Paul !) kept the Rocket machine, and hopefully we will get it installed again to use in our future life somewhere – so it’s our 20th brand !
-We’ll show you in our top 20 list.
+After simplifying our life – we still ( I mean Paul !) kept the Rocket machine, and hopefully we will get it installed again to use in our future life somewhere – so it’s our 20th brand.

 For the serious coffee lover, the most popular brands have been either Italian (Gaggia, La Pavoni, De ‘Longhi) or Swiss ( Nespresso, Jura).
 However, coming up the outside are the high quality kitchen appliance brands like Sage / Breville, as well as start up specialists like Flair.
 So read on, pick your style, and jump to the best and most popular ones on the market today.
 We’ll show you our favourites from each brand.